Poliovirus vaccine inactivated (Injection)

-You should not receive this vaccine if you have had an allergic reaction to poliovirus vaccine, neomycin, streptomycin, or polymyxin B. If you have a serious illness with fever, wait until you are well before receiving this vaccine.
+You or your child should not receive this vaccine if you or your child have had an allergic reaction to poliovirus vaccine, neomycin, streptomycin, or polymyxin B. If you or your child have a serious illness with fever, wait until you or your child are well before receiving this vaccine.

-In children, a total of 4 shots of polio vaccine are given.
+- In children, a total of 4 shots of polio vaccine are given.
 The shots are usually given at 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.
+The first dose of this vaccine may be given to infants who are 6 weeks of age.

 If a dose is missed: